We wrap up 11 key microlearning content examples you could use to increase engagement and retention.

 Microlearning is a training approach that delivers content in small, focused bursts.

-They usually last between 2 to 10 minutes.
+They usually last between 2-10 minutes.

-The goal?
-Well, instead of overwhelming learners with lengthy courses or dense information, microlearning focuses on one objective or topic at a time, making it easier to digest and retain.
+Instead of overwhelming learners with lengthy courses or dense information, microlearning focuses on one objective or topic at a time, making it easier to digest and retain.

 Microlearning formats could include: